Close Menu

 • Overusing "attach" when "connect" might be better: Choose based on whether physical or abstract connection.

-See also Opposite Of Enthusiastic: The Complete Guide to Understanding and Using the Phrase
+See also Opposite of Endorse: A Complete Guide to Understanding, Using, and Recognizing the Terms

 Similar Variations and Synonyms